openshift/enhancements/enhancements/insights/container-scanner.md

 From the operator perspective, the Container Scanner is a black box, and its requirements are:

-* Deploy the container scanner `DaemonSet` when gathering workload is starting
+* Create the container scanner `DaemonSet` when gathering workload is starting
   * The DaemonSet pods are doing nothing when they start.
 The operator must wait until it is ready and if that takes too long, gather workload without scanning the containers.
 In that case, an error will be reported by the operator in the archive’s gathers.json file in the `"workloads/workload_info"` section.
   * The container scanner image must be present in the cluster at installation.
 The existing tolerations of the Insights Operator should be sufficient to cover the container scanner execution..
 * Determine the Pod name of each container-scanner’s Pod (as the container scanner is deployed as a DaemonSet, there is a single pod instance on each worker node) and map it to its worker node.
   * There is no service exposing the Container Scanner and its pods are accessed directly.
 * When the operator starts gathering workload information, execute the  `/scan-containers` executable on each container-scanner pod.
-The executable will output a JSON payload that represents a tree of `namespace/pod-name/container-id/runtime-info`.
+The executable will return a JSON payload in the standard output that represents a tree of `namespace/pod-name/container-id/runtime-info`.
-* Undeploy the container scanner when all containers have been scanned.
+* Delete the container scanner when all containers have been scanned.
-  * If the DaemonSet can not be properly undeployed in a timely fashion, an error will be reported by the operator and its resources pruned.
+  * If the DaemonSet can not be properly deleted in a timely fashion, an error will be reported by the operator and its resources pruned.
 * As the operator iterates over the containers in the cluster, check if there is a runtime-info entry for the `namespace/pod-name/container-id` and add it to the existing `workloadContainerShape` (after hashing all the values)

 The container scanner functionality is provided by an image that must be pullable from the `openshift-insights` namespace and present in the cluster at installation.